rGradeStd/AI-Learning-Goals/AI-Learning-Goals.md

 - [x] Other Ng course on Coursera (longer one, in matlab)
 - [x] How to Grow a Mind: Statistics, Structure and Abstraction by Josh Tenenbaum @ AAAI 2012 (hour long talk)

+##Take a little break to learn a lot of math and stats aswell as information theory

 ##  Step x
 - [ ] Capstone project
 - [ ] Fast Ai (part 2) (videos)